-COINS are a dedicated supporter of Habitat for Humanity Great Britain, providing funds for Microfinance in Uganda and Slum Rehabilitation in Ethopia.
-In addition to this they have sponsored and fundraised for the Hope Challenge and have taken a team of volunteers to Romania to build houses and see first hand the benefits that a safe and decent home can give.
+COINS, a leading supplier of construction software solutions, are a dedicated supporter of our work.
+They have provided funds to help support Microfinance in Uganda and Slum Rehabilitation in Ethiopia.
+In addition to this they have sponsored and fundraised for the Hope Challenge and have sent volunteers to Romania and Honduras to build houses, seeing first-hand, the benefits that a safe and decent home can give.

 Helping to build Communities

-Over the years COINS Foundation have been involved in a number of projects with Habitat for Humanity and have witnessed first-hand the impact it has on so many people’s lives and the opportunities created.
-From providing funds for Microfinance and Slum Rehabilitation to fundraising and building a shelter in the Peak District, COINS continue to embrace Habitat’s mission that everyone deserves a decent place to live.
+Over the years COINS Foundation have been involved in a number of projects with us and have witnessed first-hand the impact it has on so many people’s lives and the opportunities created.
+From providing funds for Microfinance and Slum Rehabilitation to fundraising and building shelters in the Peak District, COINS continue to embrace our mission that everyone deserves a decent place to live.

-COINS have helped Habitat for Humanity to support families in Uganda through microfinance.
+COINS have helped us to support families in Uganda through microfinance.
 Microfinance helps to make very small loans accessible to the those in the poorest communities.
-Whilst Habitat does not issue these loans it collaborates with partner microfinance institutions.
+Whilst we do not issue these loans we collaborate with partner microfinance institutions.

-In addition to microfinance, COINS are supporting a Slum Rehabilitation Project in Addis Ababa, Ethiopia.
+COINS are also contributing to a Slum Rehabilitation Project in Addis Ababa, Ethiopia.
 This project focuses on housing renovation, construction of new homes and safe sanitation.
 Alongside, this training is given to families in hygiene and sanitation.

-A team of COINS employees recently travelled to Ploiesti, Romania to spend a week building houses.
+In 2018, a team of COINS employees travelled to Ploiesti, Romania to spend a week building houses.
 Families in Romania often cannot afford to repair their dilapidated housing or are unable to pay the high rents in better accommodation.
-Many young families are forced to move back in with their parents which causes overcrowding.

-COINS employees have also volunteered with Habitat for Humanity in Mumbai, Albany, and Haiti as well as volunteering at the Charlie Chaplin Adventure Playground in London and competing in the Hope Challenge shelter build event.
+Over the years, COINS employees have also volunteered for us in Mumbai, Albany, Haiti and at the Charlie Chaplin Adventure Playground in London.

 As a team building and bonding exercise, I have to admit that this was probably the best activity I have ever undertaken.
 Not only in my 19 years at COINS but including school, college and my pre-COINS career.